 Gather the materials below and convert them to PDF format.
-You'll submit the PDF in the on-line application.
+You'll submit the PDFs in the online application.

-When you submit the Graduate School Application, you will be asked to furnish personal information such as your address, citizenship status, and other identification information; degree sought; specific areas of interest; colleges and universities attended; test scores and dates.
-Apply on-line here.
+When you submit the Graduate School Application, you will be asked to submit personal information such as your address, citizenship status, and other identification information; degree sought; specific areas of interest; colleges and universities attended; test scores and dates.

 One copy of transcripts from each college or university attended, reflecting all graduate and undergraduate coursework, is required of all applicants.
 This copy will be considered "unofficial," but will suffice for application purposes.

 Upon admission, you will be asked to submit official transcripts (a transcript in a sealed envelope bearing the Registrar's seal) from each of your degree-granting institution(s).
 Transcripts must be mailed directly to:

 G1 - Communications, Box 353770, 4109 Stevens Way NE